Primorsky Krai: History

 The Udege people are said to have traditionally settled in territories along the Bikin River long ago, however, they are possibly of Jianzhou Jurchen origin.

+In the past, the land was part of Goguryeo, the northernmost kingdom among the three Korean kingdoms.

-During the Bohai Kingdom, most of the krai was within the boundaries of the provinces of Dingli, Anbian and Anyuan.
-After Bohai was conquered by the Khitans, the territory became part of Liao dynasty's Eastern Circuit and Jin dynasty's Supin Circuit.
+During the Balhae Kingdom, most of the krai was within the boundaries of the provinces of Dingli, Anbian and Anyuan.
+After Balhae was conquered by the Khitans, the territory became part of Liao dynasty's Eastern Circuit and Jin dynasty's Supin Circuit.
 It then came under Mongol and Manchu rule.

 The acquisition of Siberia by the Tsardom of Russia and the subsequent Russian expansion to the Far East brought the Russians into direct contact with China.
 The Nerchinsk Treaty of 1689 demarcating the borders of the two states gave all lands lying south of the Stanovoy Mountains, including Primorye, to the Qing Empire.
 However, with the weakening of the Qing Empire in the second half of the 19th century, Russia began its expansion into the area.
 In 1858, the towns of Khabarovsk and Blagoveshchensk were founded.
 In 1858, Nikolay Muravyov-Amursky signed the Aigun Treaty with China, followed by the Beijing Treaty two years later.
 As a result of the two treaties, the Sino–Russian border shifted south in the Amur Annexation to the Amur and Ussuri Rivers, granting Russia full control of Primorye.

 Primorskaya Oblast was established as the easternmost division of the Russian Empire in 1856.
 It included the territory of modern Primorsky Krai as well as the territories of modern Khabarovsk Krai and Magadan Oblast, stretching from Vladivostok to the Chukchi Peninsula in the far north.

 In the period from 1859 to 1882, ninety-five settlements were established in the Primorye region, including Vladivostok, Ussuriysk, Razdolnoye, Vladimiro-Aleksandrovskoye, Shkotovo, Pokrovka, Tury Rog, and Kamen-Rybolov.
+Russians began migrating to these regions.
 The population was primarily engaged in hunting, fishing and cultivation.
 More than two-thirds of the territory's inhabitants followed these occupations.

 During the latter part of the 19th century, there was a significant resource, industrial and resulting economic development in Primorye.
 Coal mining became a prominent industry, as did the export of sea-kale, velvet antlers, timber, crab, dried fish, and trepangs.
 The rapid economic expansion of Primorye was financed in large measure by Russian and foreign capital investment.

 After the Russian Revolution and the victory of the communists, the new government renamed Primorskaya Oblast as the Zemstvo of Maritime Territory.
 It was defined as the Far-Eastern Republic (1920–1922).
 Within the Russian SFSR, this became Far-Eastern Oblast (1922–1926) and then Far-Eastern Krai (1926–1938).